 - Magnesium has a known role in bone building.
 Without adequate calcium, magnesium will not be metabolized.
 Magnesium is far more likely to be deficient in the modern day diet than calcium, as it is not found in high amounts in dairy foods, which makes up a large part of the average Western diet.
 Instead, it is foods that may be less commonly eaten, such as green vegetables, whole grains and nuts that are magnesium sources.
 Food processing causes huge magnesium losses.
 80 percent of women currently consume less than the recommended daily amount of magnesium.
-Magnesium is often found in supplements as carbonate, or oxide, chloride or sulphate which are believed to have lower absorption rates.
+Magnesium is often found in supplements as carbonate, or oxide, chloride or sulfate which are believed to have lower absorption rates.
 Look for better absorbed forms such as magnesium citrate, malate or glycinate.

 - Vitamin D reduces bone loss and fracture incidence.
 Vitamin D deficiency amongst the general population is now known to be a major modern day health concern.
-Vitamin D3 is the most useable form and can be made in the skin when exposed to UVB rays in sunlight, but increased use of SPF creams mean this is less likely to happen.
+Vitamin D3 is the most usable form and can be made in the skin when exposed to UVB rays in sunlight, but increased use of SPF creams mean this is less likely to happen.
 Exposure to the sun on bare skin for 20 minutes in the middle of the day will make around 400iu vitamin D. The best food source of D3 is oily fish such as Mackerel, herring, salmon (one portion of each contains around 350iu vitamin D).
 Cod liver oil is the richest source.
 Cottage cheese and eggs contain a smaller amount.
 7 eggs per week will provide 140iu vitamin D. Since around 1000iu of vitamin D per day is needed, a supplement will often be required to keep levels topped up.
 Boron has only relatively recently been found to be a necessary nutrient mineral and it plays an important role in preventing bone loss.
 It is needed for converting vitamin D to its active form and has a vital effect on the metabolism of calcium and magnesium.
 Food sources of boron are fruit, leafy vegetables, nuts and legumes.
 The average diet however, is unlikely to supply the amount needed for bone strengthening which is 3mg daily.

 - Vitamin K has a very important role in bone formation and like boron, is only recently researched, in this respect.
 It is needed to make a protein in bone called osteocalcin, which hardens calcium and strengthens bone.
 Vitamin K1 (phylloquinone) is the most abundant form of vitamin K in western diets, found in foods such as broccoli, cauliflower, Brussels sprouts, olive oil, cheese and soy beans.